cirosantilli/linux-cheat/encrypt/gpg.md

 #tar combos

-Targz encrypt `"$F"` to `F.tgz.gpg`, remove original:
+`tar.gz` encrypt `"$F"` to `F.tgz.gpg`, remove original:

     E=tgz.gpg
     tar cz "$F" | gpg -o "$F"."$E" -c && rm -rf "$F"

-targz decrypt `"$F"`
+`tar.gz` decrypt `"$F"`

     gpg -d "$F" | tar xz && rm "$F"

-#encryption with keys
+#Encryption with keys

-You have to understand the very basics of assymetric encryption such as RSA before reading this.
+You have to understand the very basics of asymmetric encryption such as RSA before reading this.

+Generate pub/private pair:

+    gpg --gen-key

+You will be prompted for the key configuration.

-##user id
+##User id

 UID can either be any case insensitive substring of the key name or email that only one user has:

+    U="me"
     U="me@mail.com"

-    U="me"
+If you enter your name and email at key creation time, your email servers as UID.

-##key id
+##Key id

 Is an identifier of the key: